hanhy06/embellish_chat/docs/README.md

 ## ✨ Feedback & Support

 Found a bug or have a feature request?
 Please open an issue or reach out on the project’s Discord server.

+If you want to receive updates sooner, please press the heart ❤️ on our Modrinth page!
+Your support means a lot!